 Models and Data Risk: When Models and Data prove to be incorrect or incomplete, any decisions made in reliance thereon expose a fund to potential risks.
 For example, by relying on Models and Data, the portfolio manager may be induced to buy certain investments at prices that are too high, to sell certain other investments at prices that are too low, or to miss favorable opportunities altogether.
 Similarly, any hedging based on faulty Models and Data may prove to be unsuccessful.
 Some of the models used by a portfolio manager are predictive in nature.
 The use of predictive models has inherent risks.
 For example, such models may incorrectly forecast future behavior, leading to potential losses on a cash flow and/or a mark-to-market basis.
 In addition, in unforeseen or certain low-probability scenarios (often involving a market disruption of some kind), such models may produce unexpected results, which can result in losses.
-Furthermore, because predictive models may depend heavily on the accuracy and reliability of the supplied historical data.
+Furthermore, because predictive models are usually constructed based on historical data supplied by third parties, the success of relying on such models may depend heavily on the accuracy and reliability of the supplied historical data.
 All models rely on correct market data inputs.
 If incorrect market data is entered into even a well-founded model, the resulting information will be incorrect.
 However, even if market data is input correctly, "model prices" will often differ substantially from market prices, especially for securities with complex characteristics, such as derivative securities.